- Rating: Fair

-- Conditions: Most reports are of good fishing, but it changes with the storms.
-Try trout baits (like worms or artificial baits), flies, brightly colored spoons or crankbaits.
-When bottom fishing, use something to float your bait roughly 18—24 inches from the bottom.
+- Conditions: Anglers report fair to good fishing, but it changes with the weather and stocking frequency.
+Try using worms, artificial baits, flies, brightly colored spoons or crankbaits.
+When bottom fishing, use something to float your bait roughly 18–24 inches from the bottom.
 This will keep your worm above the mud and weeds and make it easier for the fish to find.

 - Location: Daggett County